Introduction

 Preventive Measures to Avoid Electrical Fire Hazards from Pets and Children

-Here are some practical steps to minimize the risks:
+Consider these practical steps to reduce risks:

 - Childproof Electrical Outlets: